-There are many other HUD and non-HUD programs that use median incomes and/or income limits to determine eligibility and sometimes funding amounts or rents.
-There is a listing of such Federal programs in Attachment 1.
+In addition to the major assisted housing programs listed above, there are many other HUD and non-HUD programs that use median incomes and/or income limits to determine eligibility for benefits and, in some cases, funding amounts or maximum rents.
+A listing of Federal programs that rely on HUD's calculation of income limits or MFIs across agencies is included in Attachment 1.

 HUD Section 8 Income Limits begin with the production of median family incomes for each area.
 HUD uses the Section 8 program's Fair Market Rent (FMR) area definitions in developing median incomes, which means that income estimates are developed for each metropolitan area, parts of some metropolitan areas, and each nonmetropolitan county.
-For FY 2022, the geographic definitions incorporate all metropolitan statistical area changes published by the Office of Management and Budget (OMB) through the September 14, 2018 bulletin.
+For FY 2023, the geographic definitions incorporate all metropolitan statistical area changes published by the Office of Management and Budget (OMB) through the September 14, 2018 bulletin.
 HUD first implemented these changes through the calculation and publication FY 2022 Fair Market Rents, issued August 6, 2021.
 See Section III of the Federal Register notice for a discussion of changes to metropolitan area definitions.

-The statutory basis for HUD's income limit policies is Section 3 of the U.S. Housing Act of 1937, as amended.2 Attachment 2 provides the key excerpts relevant to income limits, which may be summarized as follows:
+The statutory basis for HUD's income limit policies is Section 3 of the U.S. Housing Act of 1937, as amended.
+Attachment 2 provides the key excerpts relevant to income limits, which may be summarized as follows:

-Low-income families are defined as families whose incomes do not exceed 80 percent of the median family income for the area.
+Low-Income families are defined as families whose incomes do not exceed 80 percent of the median family income for the area.

-Very low-income families are defined as families whose incomes do not exceed 50 percent of the median family income for the area.
+Very Low-Income families are defined as families whose incomes do not exceed 50 percent of the median family income for the area.